The Umbrella Principle

 For example, Jesus taught the masses with parables; but He explained the deeper meaning of the parables to His disciples.
 He invested in them and gave them the words of life.

 This was liberating for me.
-Once I recognized that the Son of God made boundaries, I felt free to establish margins of my own.
+Once I recognize that the Son of God made boundaries, I felt free to establish margins of my own.

 I call it the Umbrella Principle.